dszhusb/dszhudes/src/routes/projects/lippincott.md

 ---

-### At Lippincott, I worked as a jack of all trades Creative Technologist: Unity VR Development, AI and Web development, as well as UI/UX and motion design.
+### Lippincott – I worked as a jack of all trades Creative Technologist: Unity VR Development, AI and Web development, as well as UI/UX and motion design.
 While the details of the projects are under NDA, a broad description follows below.

 ## VR BRANDBOOK